PrintersForAnts/AntHead/README.md

 ## Change log ##

+### 8-2-2025
+* fixed offset between ducts and probe mounts that was introduced with the previous fix

+### 7-28-2025
+* fixed offset between hotend mount and rear of ducts causing toolhead to tilt
+* added flanged m2 heatsets in the filament path between the main body and hotend mount for use with the leafcutter

+### 6-15-2025
+* Uploaded first version of assembly Manual

+### 6-10-2025
+* Updated WWG2, fixed minor printablity issues
+* fixed alignment on the filament sensors screw holes

+### 5-27-2025
+* Added Stealthfork Logo main body and LED files
+* Added X endstop cable channel to the 2020 Carriage

+### 4-15-2025
+* Fixed fitment issue with ReVolcano mount

+### 4-11-2025
+* Fixed G2 tension arm spring counterbore,
+* Added Ziptie mounts for easier wire management behind ducts
+* Updated Tension arm built in support

 ### 2-17-2025
 * Updated all hotend mounts to now work with LeafCutter
 * Added new Left Ducts for LeafCutter
 * Added cutting arm and blade holder
 * Hotend mounts and main bodies were also merged with leafcutter, now stock and cutter bodies and hotend mounts are the same files
+* Added missing tzv6 mounts and re uploaded latest hotend line up cad file

 ### 2-6-2025
 * updated all hotend mounts to fix the mounting screw length to m3x25